Does your Chihuahua follow you around all day?

 Chihuahuas that are fearful of being abandoned may become clingy and needy as a way of trying to prevent you from leaving them.

-Our rescue dog is afraid of being alone, so we take him with us wherever we go.
-Sometimes that means one of us goes out somewhere while the other stays home with him.
+Leo, our rescue dog, is afraid of being alone, so we take him with us wherever we can.

 We accommodate his needs as much as possible to help him feel comfortable and secure.